Added 29-12-19

 Facing similar threats to the tanks, APFV will have a comparable level of protection (AF-HE/RPG/F+) to the vehicles they support.

-Battle-taxis may be fielded in both well-armoured and lighter forms.
 The threat of ambush using IEDs or RPGs favours the use of well-armoured, heavier battle-taxis where practical.

 Level of protection, armament, equipment, mobility and mass are all interconnected.

-When in combat, they should be capable of rapidly sprinting between areas of cover.
-When moving out of cover to fire, they should spend the minimum time exposed as they acquire, attack and retreat to safety.
+When moving out of cover to fire, vehicles should spend the minimum time exposed as they acquire, attack and then retreat to safety.
 “Firing exposure time” is a product of low-speed acceleration both forward and in reverse.

 For a manoeuvre force primarily intended for homeland defence in a developed nation, APFVs, battle-taxis and most of the vehicles they support or move with should probably have a mass of 38 tonnes or less.